pranjal-sri/Feedback-Augmented-Search/README.md

 - #### iv.
 Selecting and ordering terms for the new query
+   - The original query keywords are kept as it is.
-   - Selects new keywords with the highest ranking for query augmentation.
+   - The best new candidate keywords are chosen based on highest ranking for query augmentation.
+   - Either the best or the two best candidates are chosen based on thresholding of the weight difference between the highest two ranked words
+   - Permuations of the final new query words are considered
+   - The best permutation is chosen based on the highest number of times that particular permutation has appeared in the relevant documents (both title and snippet are considered).

 **Google Custom Search Engine API Key and Engine ID:**